 Identifying and De-Escalating Workplace Violence (updated April 2021)

-One of the most visible examples of workplace violence happened several months ago when a television journalist and her cameraman were murdered on live TV by a former coworker.
+In 2015, a television journalist and her cameraman were murdered on live TV by a former coworker.
 For every act of workplace violence that gets this level of attention, many more cases go completely unnoticed.
 According to the Occupational Safety and Health Administration, two million American workers report being victims of some form of workplace violence each year.

 Are You at Risk of Workplace Violence?

 Although incidents of workplace violence have been reported at nearly every type and size of business, some employees are at greater risk.
 Among them are people who exchange money, people who work with the public, delivery drivers, healthcare professionals, public service workers, customer service representatives, law enforcement personnel and those who work alone or in small groups.
 A zero tolerance policy toward workplace violence is a necessary component of any prevention program.
 Employees should be trained and ready to reduce these types of incidents by understanding how to recognize and de-escalate a potentially violent situation.

 Identifying and Responding to the Stages of Violent Behavior